Kirastur/HeliumBalloon/README.md

 8. Powerfoll API to control almost everything with function calls.
 9. Multi-Language support.
 10. This plugin does not use NMS or ProtocolLib, only plain Spigot API.
 So it is very compatible across minecraft versions.

+## First Steps
+For a quick test do the following:
+1. Login as a player with OP permissions
+2. Enter "/balloon gui"
+3. Select a pet
+As a result you see a Balloon following your player